Kennedy Noble

 Helen Kennedy Noble (born March 16, 2004) is an American swimmer from Arizona, who currently swims for the North Carolina State University Wolfpack.
-She is particularly accomplished in backstroke events.
-She is also an honor student.
+She specializes in the backstroke.

 Early life and education

 Helen Kennedy Noble was born March 16, 2004.
 She is from Goodyear, Arizona.
 Noble is the daughter of Brett Noble and Jana Jones-Lybarger.
 She was raised in a blended family by Brett Noble and Tara Hankins, as well as Jocelyn and Jana Jones-Lybarger.

 Noble has cited her mom, Jana, as a personal inspiration regarding athletics.
 Jana was a triathlete and Kennedy used to watch her mom train in the pool for hours every day.

 Noble began competing at age 9 with a recreational swim team where she excelled.
 By age 11, she began club swimming with the YMCA Westside Silver Fins.
 By the age of 13, she was already viewed as an especially strong backstroker.

 Just before her freshman year of high school, Noble was named Swimming World’s Up & Comer in August 2018.
 A few months later, her club coach, Ryan Kent, died.
 Noble attributes his mentorship for giving her perspective on her achievements and inspiring her love for the sport.

 She continued swimming for the Silver Fins under Coach Darian Townsend.
 Townsend was himself a three-time Olympic swimmer and gold medalist.
 Noble credited Townsend with giving her helpful techniques to manage the stress and challenges of competing at increasingly elite levels.
 Noble qualified and swam in the 2020 USA Swimming Olympic Team Trials in Omaha, Nebraska.
 In 2021, she competed in the World Cups in Budapest and Berlin.

 In October 2022, Noble gave her verbal committed to swim for North Carolina State University after her high school graduation.
 She was the #9 swim recruit in the Class of 2022.

 In her senior year of high school, she followed Coach Townsend to the Phoenix Swim Club.
 During her high school career, Noble set numerous state swim records in Arizona, repeatedly breaking her own records.
 She is especially noted for her 200 backstroke.
 In that event, Noble was the bronze medalist at the 2021 World Cup and a semifinalist at the 2021 Olympic Trials.
 During her high school career, she was an International National Junior Team member in 2021 and 2022, as well as a member of the 2021-2022 Junior National Team member.

 Noble graduated from Millennium High School in May 2022.
 She was honored by the 2022 Arizona High School Sports Awards program as the top female swimmer in the state.
 She holds state records for 50 and 100 Back, 100 and 200 Fly, as well as 200 IM.

 In addition to being an elite athlete, Noble was an honor student in high school.
 She was a three-time Scholastic All-American.